Professor Anthony P. Hollander

 phone: +44 (0)117 33 12403 (internal 12403)

 group: Adult Stem Cells

-Anthony Hollander is the Arthritis Research UK Professor of Rheumatology and Tissue Engineering at the University of Bristol and Head of The School of Cellular and Molecular Medicine.
+Anthony Hollander is the Arthritis Research UK Professor of Rheumatology and Tissue Engineering at the University of Bristol.
 He has many years experience in cartilage biology and his research is particularly focused on osteoarthritis.
 He also has a more general expertise in the wider fields of stem cells and tissue engineering.
 In 2010 the “Times” newspaper ranking of Britain’s 100 most important scientists included him at 39th on the list.

 Professor Anthony Hollander has been working in the field of cartilage biology and arthritis research for two decades.
 Three of those years were spent at the internationally recognised cartilage laboratory at McGill University in Montreal.
 More recently he has focused on tissue engineering and stem cell biology for cartilage repair.

 Professor Hollander has received funding in excess of £5 million of peer-reviewed funding over the past 10 years from The UK government, medical charities, the EU framework programmes and from biotechnology companies.
 He has been the named inventor on several patents.
 He is co-founder and Scientific Director of a University of Bristol spin-out company, Azellon Cell Therapeutics.